kubeflow/website/content/en/docs/components/pipelines/v2/components/lightweight-python-components.md

     return np.sin(val).item()
 ```

+**Note:** As a production software best practice, prefer using [Containerized Python Components][containerized-python-components] when your component specifies `packages_to_install` to eliminate installation of your dependencies at runtime.

 #### pip_index_urls

 `pip_index_urls` exposes the ability to pip install `packages_to_install` from package indices other than the default [PyPI.org][pypi-org].